ChetanGohil2829/DADVENTURES-Website/content/home.md

-# Welcome to DADVENTURES\nThis is your hub for adventures, hikes, skills and quality time together.\n
+# Welcome to DADVENTURES\nThis is your hub.